 This is placeholder text.
 To change this content, double-click on the element and click Change Content.

-Changing tubes is not like an oil change on your car.
-You shouldn't feel like, oh wow, it's been a few years, I probably have dirty old tubes that need to be replaced.
-Keep those babies going as long as you are getting good sound out of them!
+Changing tubes is not like an oil change for your car.
+You shouldn't feel like, oh wow, it's been a few years, I probably have old tubes that need to be replaced.
+Keep those guys going as long as you are getting good sound out of them!
 You'll know if you start hearing noise and hum, lower quality sound, poor volume level or frequency response, the tube no longer heats up and shows the glowing filament, or more obviously if the tube burns out with a sizzle and just doesn't work at all anymore.
 If the silver "getter" of the tube turns white, the vacuum is lost and this is evidence that air is present and the tube needs to be replaced.

 Most of my amps use easy-to-find tubes, not obscure tube models that require you to trade precious gems to faraway merchants.
 I can point you in a few directions if you need a recommendation on a tube vendor.
 I usually recommend a reputable dealer, not just anyone selling old tubes on an online auction site.